Ancient Greek nouns: Accent of strong and weak cases

 For first- and second-declension nouns accented on the ultima and third-declension nouns with a single-syllable stem, the strong cases (nominative and accusative) have one type of accent, and the weak cases (genitive and dative) have another.

 Specifically, the first- and second-declension nouns have acute (´) in the strong cases, but circumflex (ˆ) in the weak cases.
 Third-declension nouns have the accent on the stem in the strong cases, but the ending in the weak cases.

 Both of these patterns can be summarized by a single rule suggested by Paul Kiparsky: pre-ending accent in the strong cases and post-stem accent in the weak cases.

 For first- and second-declension nouns, Kiparsky's rule is more complex.
 The thematic vowel (ο or ᾱ) counts as neither stem nor ending, but alternates between the two depending on which accent is considered.
 For post-stem accent, it counts as part of the ending; for pre-ending accent, it counts as part of the stem.

 Greek definite article

 First declension

 The first declension or alpha declension is considered thematic, with long alpha (ᾱ) at the end of the stem, though it is derived from original athematic Indo-European forms.
 In Attic Greek, this changes to η everywhere except after ε, ι or ρ.
 The first declension includes mostly feminine nouns, but also a few masculine nouns, including agent nouns in -της, patronyms in -ίδης, and demonyms.

 The first-declension genitive plural always takes a circumflex on the last syllable.
 In Homeric Greek the ending was -άων (ᾱ) or -έων (through shortening from *-ηων). -έων was contracted to -ῶν in Attic.

 Feminine long a-stem

 Feminine short a-stem

 Some nouns have short ᾰ in the nominative, vocative and accusative singular, but are otherwise identical to other feminine first-declension nouns.
-They are recessively accented.
+They are recessively accented, i.e. the accent retreats as far left as the rules of Greek accentuation allow.